 4. Become visible on social media

 At this stage, you don’t have a lot of clarity and it’s likely that because of this you’ve not created a website yet or any marketing touch points.
 As your clarity emerges you can start getting visible online by creating your social media pages.
 The platform you pick depends entirely on where your ideal client spends time.
 You will need to do some research to understand not only where they’re present but especially where they are most active.

 Once you know which platform is right for you, create your personal profile/business page and start reconnecting with old friends and colleagues.
 Keep in mind that this platform will become an important element of your marketing, so you want to stick to people who might be interested in what you have to offer.

 Social Media can help you kickstart your visibility.
 It will feel hard and may not give you very predictable results, but this is just an interim strategy.
 Once you’ve worked with the first handful of clients you’ll be ready to move on to the next stage.
-The stage where you can build a website that will generate leads for you.
+The stage where you can build a website that will generate leads for you and become your weekly client acquisition tool.
 This is the only way of getting a predictable flow of clients into your business in the long run, however, it requires a certain level of clarity about your ideal clients so working with a handful of clients first really helps.

 5. Reconnect with old contacts

 You may want to invite your stressed ex-HR colleague because you sell mindfulness, but Aunt Mable whom you haven’t seen in 10 years and has been retired to the comfort of her porch rocking chair for 15 years, may not be a good person to invite.
 Keep it relevant because otherwise, your social media numbers will not have any meaningful data for you to assess later.